9 Intro to Linux Administration

 or a sub-directory of a sub-directory of /

 or…you get the picture.
-So the /home/alex
+The /home/alex

 sub-directory of /home